manasyesuarthana/CTF-writeups/README.md

 # CTF-Write Ups
-A compilation of Write Ups of the CTFs I participated in
+A compilation of Write Ups for the CTFs I participated in

 ## Coming Soon!!!